Kaunos Ancient City

-Kaunos, located in Dalyan district of Ortaca District of Muğla Province, is an ancient city with a history of 3 thousand years.
+Kaunos, located in the Dalyan district of Muğla Province, is an ancient city with a history of 3 thousand years.
 Kaunos, thanks to the rock-cut tombs is one of Turkey’s most interesting historical sites.
 In fact, Kaunos, which was an important commercial port city known for its salt production and trade in ancient times, lost its port character as the sea filled with alluvium.

 The name Kaunos is mentioned as a separate region between two important regions such as Caria and Lycia.
 This proves that Kaunos was the center of a region that bears its name and includes the cities and villages attached to it at that time.

 It is known that Kaunos, which had been coining money on his own behalf, was an independent state for a time and that Pisilis, Sultaniye, and many small ancient cities were connected to Kaunos.
 The alphabet used by the people of Kaunos was similar to the Carian alphabet, except for the 5 letters that were not found in the Carians but only in the Kaunos.

 Kaunos Ancient City, another name of which is Kbid, lies within the boundaries of Köyceğiz of Muğla Province.

 P. Roos, a Swedish archaeologist, defined the historical boundaries of Kaunos as follows: “Starting from the Fethiye Bay at the north and Ancient City of Krya at the north of the bay; extending till Tlos at the 35 km east of Fethiye, Idyma at Gokova Bay at the west and Çamkoy located in the west of Urla which is little forward to north.”